 The detailed information on the transfers to local government is presented in Table A.5 in the Annexure to the Overview of Provincial Revenue and Expenditure.
-An insightful example of how this should be treated is seen from the 2011 KwaZulu-Natal Estimates of Provincial Revenue and Expenditure, which is attached to this document under "Definitions and Examples", referred to as "Table 2: transfers to municipalities".
+An insightful example of how this should be treated is taken from the 2011 KwaZulu-Natal EPRE, which is attached to this document under "Definitions and Examples", referred to as "Table 2: transfers to municipalities".

-National Treasury proposes a consistent categorisation and classification of provincial payments and estimates into category A, B and C municipalities, districts and ultimately municipal wards (although this is the direction that we have embarked on, it may not currently be practical for inclusion in Estimates of Provincial Revenue and Expenditure).
-In this regard ultimately monitoring allocations by municipal ward is where we are heading to in the future.
+National Treasury proposes a consistent categorisation and classification of provincial payments and estimates into category A, B and C municipalities, districts and ultimately municipal wards (although this is the direction we have embarked upon, it may not currently be practical for inclusion in EPRE).
+In this regard, the ultimate aim is to monitor allocations by municipal ward.

 A high level summary of provincial payments and estimates by, district and local municipality (where the money has been spent and to be spent over the MTEF), is presented in Table A.6 in the Annexure to Overview of Provincial Revenue and Expenditure.
-An insightful example of how this should be treated is seen from the Eastern Cape Provincial Government Overview of Provincial Revenue and Expenditures, 2017 which is attached to this document under "Definitions and

-Examples" referred to as Table 3.
+An insightful example of how this should be treated is seen from the Eastern Cape Provincial Government Overview of Provincial Revenue and Expenditures, 2017 which is attached to this document under "Definitions and Examples" referred to as Table 3.
 There is however no standard approach to exactly how expenditure should be allocated.
 For example, there are matters such as how to apportion expenditure of Head Offices and District offices as it will skew expenditure in more economically active areas if allocated strictly geographically.
 More discussion will be taken on this matter and provinces are encouraged to provide National Treasury with inputs.